The Ohio State University Master of Arts in Film Studies

 The City of Columbus offers students access to a vibrant and varied set of film, video, and new media programming and events, and the OSU Film Studies program has very close ties with the Wexner Center for Performing Arts (http://wexarts.org/film-video), the Gateway Film Center (http://gatewayfilmcenter.org), the Journal of Short Film (http://thejsf.org), the Cohen Media Group (http://cohenmedia.net), the Columbus International and Video Festival (https://www.ccad.edu/experience-art/columbus-international-film-festival), the Columbus Moving Image Art Review (https://movingimageart.wordpress.com), and Cartoon Crossroads Columbus (http://www.cartooncrossroadscolumbus.com), among other local film and arts institutions, publications, and annual events.

-Funding possibilities for the Fall 2018 cohort are expected to include fellowships and teaching assistantships.
-For further information, please visit our Graduate Studies page at https://film-studies.osu.edu/programs/graduate/MA and the OSU Graduate School admissions webpage: https://gradsch.osu.edu/programs-admissions/admissions
+For further information about admissions and funding, please visit our Graduate Studies page at https://film-studies.osu.edu/programs/graduate/MA and the OSU Graduate School admissions webpage: https://gradsch.osu.edu/programs-admissions/admissions

 For specific questions, please contact Director of Graduate Studies, Prof. Margaret C. Flinn ([log in to unmask]<mailto:[log in to unmask]>) or the Program Coordinator, Matthew Swift ([log in to unmask]<mailto:[log in to unmask]>).